Posts Tagged ‘Mars Lasar’

 Christmas from Mars is a new age instrumental album with electronic designs on 10 traditional Christmas melodies.
 This “Best Christmas Albums” recommendation simply wouldn’t be complete without including the 2007 holiday release from Mars Lasar.
 Recognized for his versatility and talents in electronic instrumental music, Christmas from Mars shines by the aptitude and expertize he conveys in every one of his albums.

-Cadence Spalding performs angelic vocals on this album, so together this husband and wife team’s Holiday High & Christmas From Mars both have vocals by Cadence and Mars Lasar’s special creative touch and technical aptitude that sets their albums apart from many others in this category.
-Both Mars and Cadence have earned a respected position in the music world by their individual albums and ones they have produced together.
+Another new age artist performs angelic vocals on this album, so together their individual albums Holiday High & Christmas From Mars each are distinctive in their own way by their special creative touch and technical aptitude that sets their albums apart from many others in the new age Christmas album category.
+Both artists have earned a respected position in the music world by their individual albums and additional albums they have produced together.
 Mars Lasar’s most current is a solo piano album with 18 songs entitled Piano Moods From Mars.

 11. Christmas Eve and Other Stories by Trans-Siberian Orchestra.